-4. Speak normally and directly into the microphone.
+- Speak normally and directly into the microphone.
 Please stay close to the lectern for the camera.

-5. We suggest not using a laser pointer as this cannot be visualized to our televised audience.
+- We suggest not using a laser pointer as this cannot be visualized to our televised audience.

-- If you place your slide on a sheet of paper and lay it on the floor…can you read it when you’re standing up?
-If not, it will not be “readable” to your viewing audience.
+- If you place your slide on a sheet of paper and lay it on the floor, can you read it when you’re standing up?
+If not, it will not be readable to your viewing audience.

-- Yellow print on blue or black background is one of the easiest color combinations to read, but any high contrast color combinations will work as well.
+- Yellow print on a blue or black background is one of the easiest color combinations to read, but any high contrast color combinations will work as well.

-- Solid deep or pastel colors are best.
-Cameras “see” differently and have difficulty with certain colors or patterns.
-Avoid shiny jewelry (glare), red (which bleeds), small or horizontal stripes, dots, checks, herringbone, plaids or very busy patterns.
+- Avoid the color red (which bleeds), shiny jewelry (which can cause a glare), small or horizontal stripes, dots, checks, herringbone, plaids or very busy patterns.

-10. Handouts must be sent to distance sites in advance and printed in advance for live participants.
-Your assistance in getting them to the Office of CME early is greatly appreciated.
-Please use “Send It Instructions” provided by the CME coordinator.
+- Handouts must be sent to distance sites in advance and printed in advance for live participants.
+Your assistance in getting them to EVMS CME early is greatly appreciated.
+Please use the Send It instructions provided by the CME coordinator.

-- Product-promotion material or product specific advertisement of any type (commercial company created slides, logos, brand names, and/or materials) cannot be used in the CME activity.
+- Product-promotion material or product-specific advertisement of any type (commercial company-created slides, logos, brand names and/or materials) cannot be used in the CME activity.